 She picks a prospect with whom she had a meeting three months ago.
 “I reckon there’s a decent chance with this one,” she thinks.

-Of course, Sarah doesn’t want to put herself under any unnecessary time pressure.
-That means she enters the Close Date as December 31, 2017.
+Naturally, Sarah doesn’t want to put herself under any undue pressure.
+That means she enters the Close Date as December 31, 2020.

-There are three ways to sort the wheat from the chaff with Q4 deals.
+There are three ways to go about sorting the wheat from the chaff with Q4 deals in your company.

-In Sarah’s company, here’s what the pipeline looks like by the time we reach mid-Q4.
+In Sarah’s company, here’s what the pipeline looks like by the time we reach Q4.

 For example, if the sales cycle is typically three months, then are the deals in the prospecting and investigation stages of the sales pipeline realistically going to close in Q4?